-To perform any installation, modification, testing or servicing on fire alarm systems, automatic sprinklers, portable fire extinguishing systems, underground fire lines, hood systems, or special suppression systems within the City of Phoenix a contractor must first obtain a City of Phoenix Fire Department Business Certificate.
+To perform any installation, modification, testing or servicing on fire alarm systems, automatic sprinklers, underground fire lines, hood systems, or special suppression systems within the City of Phoenix a contractor must first obtain a City of Phoenix Fire Department Business Certificate.

 In addition each job site shall be overseen by a qualified representative of the contractor referred to as a Competent Party.
 Below are the registration procedures for both obtaining a Business Certificate and becoming a Competent Party.